NoelTech

-What is Wafer Recycling?
 Wafer recycling is an etch process which will remove most semiconductor thin films if performed correctly.
 This recycling process will not alter the flatness or thickness of the wafer, which is a major benefit of recycling as opposed to reclaim.
 Wafer recycling is not a polishing process.
 Noel will sort wafers that are scratched, hazed or badly damaged.
 Customers can then choose to have those wafers reclaimed.

-What is Wafer Reclaim?
 Reclaimed wafers are used prime and test wafers which have been stripped of thin films and then re-polished to remove all patterns and scratches.
 After receiving wafers which fall short of Noel spec for recycling due to silicon haze or scratches, they are sorted for thickness and resistivity.
 Following the reclaim process, the wafers will perform as well as a normal test wafer.
 Reclaimed wafers may be slightly thinner than most virgin wafers; however, Noel will reject any wafers which could be problematic for the customer.

 What is a Prime Wafer?